Reinstating Your Mortgage in Colorado

 The foreclosure sale cannot proceed until:

-• The lender notifies you that you are not eligible for any loss mitigation options
+- The lender notifies you that you are not eligible for any loss mitigation options

-• You reject all loss mitigation offers
+- You reject all loss mitigation offers

-• You fail to comply with the terms of a loss mitigation option
+- You fail to comply with the terms of a loss mitigation option

-Contact a Fort Collins Foreclosure Protection Attorney
+Get Legal Help from a Fort Collins Foreclosure Defense Attorney

 You should contact an attorney as soon as you start falling behind on mortgage payments.
 Don’t wait until it is too late to reach out.
 I would be happy to review your situation and advise you appropriately.
 Together, we can decide what is best for you and your family.